nosarthur/nowhub/docs/projects/newhub.md

 - django
 - postgres
-- gcloud
-- docker
+- google app engine

-I see V1 to be similar to hacker news where old listings fade out and users can vote on projects.

-If the project grows further, we can think about splitting the frontend part using some javascript framework.

 ## timeline

-Here the timeline refers to V1.
+Currently the MVP version is online.

+Verson 1 will be similar to hacker news.
+The milestones are

+- reproduce MVP with google app engine: 2 months
-- read-only version: 6 months
+- core version: 6 months
-    - show existing projects: 2 months
-- full version with user interaction: 8 months
+- with user interaction: 6 months

-    - add projects: 3 weeks
-    - user login: 1 week
-    - vote: 2 weeks
+More details can be found in the [engineering plan](https://github.com/nosarthur/newhub/blob/master/plans/engineering-plan.md).

 ## communication